5 examples of account based marketing done right

 What is ABM?

-In account based marketing, the customer is the market.
-You choose approaches that are designed to be effective for that individual customer.
-If the customer is an organization and not a single person, then you choose approaches design for the decision makers within the organization.
+In account-based marketing, the customer is the market.
+You choose approaches designed to be effective for that individual customer.
+If the customer is an organization and not a single person, then you choose approaches designed for the decision-makers within the organization.
 The idea, essentially, is to create bespoke marketing campaigns built around each client’s unique needs and desires.

 Obviously, ABM is only feasible for certain types of businesses.
-For B2B companies who have a few high-value clients, ABM can be a highly effective methodology.
+However, for B2B companies with a few high-value clients, ABM can be a highly effective methodology.
 It typically provides a better return on investment than other, less-focused marketing efforts.

 Because ABM is such a personalized, custom-fit approach, it can be difficult to provide generalized advice about how to enact a successful ABM strategy.
 A better way to get acquainted with it is to study real-world examples of ABM that proved to be effective.